benjaminaaron/graph-query-builder/README.md

 # graph-query-visualizer
 Build a SPARQL query by constructing a visual graph and vice versa.
 I moved this out of my [OntoEngine](https://github.com/benjaminaaron/OntoEngine) coding project to make it also useful independent of it.

+📺 Demo [from 18:24](https://youtu.be/-AwxUrsVxsI?t=1104) in the [42min presentation video](https://github.com/benjaminaaron/OntoEngine#video-presentation-of-the-project-youtube-awxursvxsi) of the OntoEngine project.

 ## Tech stack

 - [force-graph](https://github.com/vasturiano/force-graph/) for the graph visualization